sarant1/aws-bootcamp-cruddur-2023/journal/JournalLiveMessaging.md

 - HTTP/2 uses a single TCP connection and many streams within that TCP connection for all the req/res from the server.
 This is much more efficient

 - There are other possible solutions for solving real-time problems that support real-time.
-One possible solution is using Server Side Events, Webtransport Protocols, and HTTP/3.
+Possible solutios include using Server Side Events, Webtransport Protocol, and HTTP/3.
 I would have to do more research to find out specific uses cases for each one, but there is possible solutions that do not require websockets.

 ## One major drawback of this setup